 How JavaScript’s at() method makes array indexing easier

-Working with arrays in JavaScript is everyday work for front-end developers.
-We reach for arrays constantly — whether we’re rendering lists, managing state, or juggling DOM elements.
-But what if I told you there’s a more elegant way to access elements at a specific index — especially the last one?
+Working with arrays in JavaScript is an everyday thing for front-end developers.
+We reach for arrays constantly, whether we’re rendering lists, managing state, or juggling DOM elements.
+But what if I told you there’s a more elegant way to access elements at a specific index, especially the last one?
 Now we can…with Array.prototype.at()

 .